 - Influencing stakeholders

 Private sector organizations operate in a corporate or entrepreneurial environment.
 They are market-driven, with particular emphasis on economic efficiency.
-Their primary focus is on optimising profits and shareholder value.
+Their primary focus is on optimizing profits and shareholder value.
 While the size, dollar value, and complexity of many federal and provincial government departments and agencies exceed those of numerous private sector companies, their objectives cannot be measured in the same manner.
-Public sector goals are not as straightforward and there is rarely a clear profit and loss bottom line.
-In Canada, government departments and agencies generally focus on regulatory implementation of legislation, managing government programs, and on providing direct and indirect services to multicultural and geographically dispersed stakeholders.
+Public sector goals are not as straightforward, and there is rarely a clear profit and loss bottom line.
+In Canada, government departments and agencies generally focus on the regulatory implementation of legislation, managing government programs, and on providing direct and indirect services to multicultural and geographically dispersed stakeholders.
 Their success is measured by the efficacy of their service to the public.

-Thus, not surprisingly, there are significant differences in management practices between the private sector and government.
+Thus, not surprisingly, there are significant differences in management practices between the private sector and the government.
 Two key areas should be highlighted: compensation (including financial incentives to motivate executives) and managing employees.
-Private sector companies rely heavily on financial incentives and perks to attract and keep high performing executives (e.g. often large bonuses, stock options, company vehicles, expense accounts).
-The federal government, for its part, offers a system of performance pay, based on “at-risk” remuneration and bonuses, designed to attract qualified managers.
+Private sector companies rely heavily on financial incentives and perks to attract and keep high-performing executives (e.g. often large bonuses, stock options, company vehicles, expense accounts).
+The federal government, for its part, offers a system of performance pay based on “at-risk” remuneration and bonuses designed to attract qualified managers.
 While typically entry-level executive salaries are comparable to those offered in the private sector, the salary gap widens appreciably as executives climb the corporate ladder.
 In some cases, executive government salaries are lower than those of their direct reports (Kathryn May, “PS executives want pay raises and a review of how they are paid”, iPOLITICS.
 April 26, 2018).
 Such scenarios are demoralizing for government executives.

 Private sector and government leaders manage employees under different circumstances.
 Government employees are generally well-paid.
 One study estimates that they earn a 7% to 10% wage premium in Canada over their private sector counterparts; perhaps more when their defined benefit pension plan is included (Charles Lamman and al., “Comparing Government and Private Sector Compensation in Canada”, Fraser Institute Bulletin, December 2016).
 Government managers also have less discretion in addressing underperforming employees due to protections enshrined in collective agreements.
 Many government executives lament the complexity and time it requires to hold these employees to account, including removing them when appropriate.
 Private sector leaders do not face this problem – at least not to the same degree.